intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/03-Tag_Searches.md

 _The full code for this chapter can be found [here](/examples/tutorials/creating-an-adapter/chapter-03)._

-In the [previous chapter](./02-Reading_Current_Values.md), we implemented the `IReadSnapshotTagValues` feature.
+In the [previous chapter](./02-Reading_Current_Values.md), we implemented the `IReadSnapshotTagValues` interface.
 Our initial implementation returns a value for any tag specified by the caller.
 In a real-world implementation, we would ordinarily have a limited selection of tags to query.
-In this chapter, we will define a fixed set of tags that a caller can query, and we will implement the [ITagSearch](/src/DataCore.Adapter.Abstractions/RealTimeData/ITagSearch.cs) feature to make these tags discoverable.
+In this chapter, we will define a fixed set of tags that a caller can query, and we will implement the [ITagSearch](/src/DataCore.Adapter.Abstractions/RealTimeData/ITagSearch.cs) interface to make these tags discoverable.
 We will also update our `IReadSnapshotTagValues` implementation so that we only return values for known tags.
 We will also add some additional wave functions to our adapter, and allow each tag to specify which function it uses to calculate its values.

 First of all, we will extend our `Adapter` class to implement the `ITagSearch` interface: